 Significant for boys and girls like Mhlengi, 7 Rivers Outreach will have a children’s village on-site to provide protection and support for vulnerable children.
 A generous donation has already fully funded the first of eight planned homes.
 Each home will house orphaned children under the loving care of Christian “parents.”
 Construction can begin once the land is purchased.

 A Zulu-speaking church, started in the village by Grace Baptist, is at the center of the 7 Rivers Outreach and will provide long-term follow-up to all of the ministries and the foundation for evangelism and discipleship.
-Already, lives in the community are being impacted by the gospel.
+Lives in the community are already being impacted by the gospel.

 By God’s grace, 7 Rivers Outreach will touch the lives of vulnerable children like Mhlengi, entire families like Gogo’s, and whole communities like this one in rural South Africa, for eternity.